Frequently Asked Questions

 We have a unique church partnership model for our homes in which we partner with churches across the U.S. and Canada.
 In this model, we match a church with a specific children's home, and that church provides the primary day-to-day support of the home.

-We also have hundreds of individuals and families who donate to Asia's Hope; these individual donors play a key role in strengthening our organization and enriching the lives of our kids and indigenous staff.
+We also have hundreds of individuals, businesses and families who donate to Asia's Hope; these individual donors play a key role in strengthening our organization and enriching the lives of our kids and indigenous staff.

 Does Asia's Hope accept non-cash gifts?